-Percent married: 85% of all active and inactive vested participants are assumed to be married.

-Age of spouse: Females are assumed to be four years younger than males.
+Percent married and Age of Spouse: 85% of all active and inactive vested participants are assumed to be married.
+Females are ssumed to be four years younger than males.

 Rate of return: 7.5% per year, compounded annually, net of investment and administrative expenses.